dyc3/d6-survey-service/docs/architecture.md

 - surveys
 - responses

-When writing survey responses to the database, it will be safe to aquire a [`ROW EXCLUSIVE` lock on the responses table](https://www.postgresql.org/docs/8.1/explicit-locking.html#LOCKING-ROWS) for and updating by using `SELECT FOR UPDATE`.
+When updating survey responses to the database, it will be safe to aquire a [`ROW EXCLUSIVE` lock on the responses table](https://www.postgresql.org/docs/8.1/explicit-locking.html#LOCKING-ROWS) for and updating by using `SELECT FOR UPDATE`.
 Questions intentionally don't have their own table, because each question is only ever associated with one survey.
 They are stored as json in the surveys table.
 (This is a tradeoff between performance and simplicity.
 We could have a separate table for questions, but that would require more complex queries to get the questions for a survey.)

 ## API